kylewm/brevity/README.md

 ## Changes

+- 0.2.8 - 2016-04-19: Add support for article+media where text
+  represents the title of an article and includes an image.
 - 0.2.7 - 2016-02-14: Bugfix: make sure check for ccTLDs is
   case-insensitive, so that we know Twitter won't autolink e.g., Gogs.io